Shavo Odadjian: System of a Down

 On October 21, 2001, during a show in Grand Rapids, Michigan where System of a Down was headlining with Slipknot, Odadjian was assaulted, racially profiled and escorted out of the Van Andel Arena by security guards when he tried to enter the backstage.
 He filed a lawsuit in March 2003.

-Physically Odadjian catches the eye through his notoriously scaling, braided beard, and spiked arm bracelet.
+Physically Odadjian catches the eye through his braided beard, and spiked arm bracelet.
 Particularly Odadjian's beard quickly became a part of his signature look.

 Commenting on System of a Down's reputation for biting, socially and politically charged lyrics, Odadjian has rejected the label of System of a Down as a "political band" in interviews.
 He has stated:

 "We're not a political band. […] We're a life band.
 In the world we live today, politics plays a major role in every one of our lives so of course, we're going to speak about politics but we also speak about sex, drugs, laughing, crying and sadness and death and life, including politics ...
 If you write a song about New Orleans because help didn't come to them from their own country for four days, you're going to speak about that.
 That's something strong.
 That's huge, that's big, that's happening now.
 But that doesn't make us a political band.
 That makes us a band that raises awareness about certain issues."

 The band was on hiatus between 2006 and 2010, with group members focusing on outside projects.
 On November 23, 2010, System released an official statement declaring that they would play a number of European festivals in 2011, and they played a number of shows in western North America as well.